SebastianRzk/Looksyk/Readme.md

 * Based on blocks, but these can also be larger, contain entire chapters and multiple queries.
 * Simple, use case based query language.
 * Multiple instances of Looksyk with different graphs can be opened in parallel.
+* Developer-centric file support:
+  * Insert code blocks with syntax highlighting
+  * Save and display existing code files in your pages with syntax highlighting
+  * Save and display backups of websites in your pages (with single-file-downloader)
+  * Insert videos, audio files, images, text files and PDFs.

 ### Implemented Features